 There is no easy way to measure a cat's hormone levels at home, but you can observe her changes in behavior.
 There are many behavioral symptoms to watch for if you suspect your queen is in heat.

 How to Tell If Your Female Cat Is in Heat

 She may spend excessive time licking her genital area.
 Note: This behavior on its own can be a symptom of a urinary tract disorder, which can be serious if not treated promptly.

-The Queen will vocalize loudly.
+The queen will vocalize loudly.
 This "calling" may go on for several days unless she mates.
-She will then assume a mating position: head down, forelegs bent, rear quarters raised to expose the perineum (this raised posture is called lordosis), with the tail raised and held to the side of the body.
+She will then assume a mating position: head down, forelegs bent, rear quarters raised to expose the perineum with the tail raised and held to the side of the body.

-Queenie may also spray vertical surfaces with a strongly scented fluid.
+The queen may also spray vertical surfaces with a strongly scented fluid.
 She will accomplish this by backing up to the surface and raising her tail high.
 The tail may quiver, and she may perform the rhythmic treading described in step four.

-"But I Can't Afford to Spay Her!"
+If You Can't Afford to Spay Your Cat

-You can't afford NOT to spay your female cat.
+One can argue that you can't afford NOT to spay your female cat.
 What happens when she finds a mate and gives birth to kittens nine weeks later?
 Can you afford to care for a litter of kittens?
 The cost of raising one cat isn't cheap.
-You already have an idea since you're waffling over the cost of spaying your girl.
+You already have an idea since you're concerned with the cost of spaying your girl.

 Fortunately, most communities have low-cost spay options.
 Some animal welfare groups will provide coupons for certain veterinary offices to provide low-cost spays.
 There are also low-cost clinics in some areas.